 Equilibration

 You will have to equilibrate the column at the start of your SEC-SAXS or SEC-MALS-SAXS experiment, and every time thereafter that you want to change buffers.
-For SEC-SAXS, we recommend a 2 CV equilibration, which for a GE Superdex 200 Increase 10/300 GL column will take ~1.25 hours.
-For SEC-MALS-SAXS, equilibration requires at least 6 hours, and is ideally done overnight.
+We recommend a 2 CV equilibration, which for a Superdex 200 Increase 10/300 GL column will take ~1.5 hours.

 What column should I use?